grow-graphics/gd/Readme.md

 The best way you can contribute to graphics.gd is to **try it**, we need your help to find out what's working and what doesn't, so do please let us know of any trouble that you run into!

-The next best thing you can do is to help improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant type.
+The next best thing you can do to help is improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant type.
 Specifically any changes you can make to optimise functionality and/or improve test converage of these packages is more than welcome (such as specialised assembly routines for vector operations.)

+Thirdly, the project needs more tests to ensure that everything is working, the best way you can guarantee that graphics.gd won't break on you is to contribute tests that cover the functionality you need!

 ## See Also